 6 killed in shooting at Hamburg, Germany, Jehovah's Witness hall, including an unborn child, police say

 A gunman killed six people Thursday night at a Jehovah's Witnesses hall in the German city of Hamburg before apparently turning his gun on himself.
 The shooter was identified as a former member of the congregation, police said Friday.
 Four men, one woman and an unborn child were killed.
-Police initially said Friday that a pregnant woman had died in the attack, but they later confirmed she survived but her 7-month-old fetus did not.
+Police initially said Friday that a pregnant woman had died in the attack, but they later confirmed she was among eight people wounded.
+Her 7-month-old fetus died.

 Police had told CBS News previously that the shooter was inside the building the entire time and there was no manhunt at any point.
 When officers arrived, the shooter had already died by suicide.